-The Find A Grave website has been online since 1995 and, as of summer 2011, contains 61 million records.
-Searching and using the site is free.
+The Find A Grave website has been online since 1995 and, as of November 2017, contains 165 million records.
+Searching and using the site to find a grave cemetery is free.
 The site's strength is it's run by a large community of volunteers who take photos of graves -- often all the graves in a specific cemetery -- and upload them to the site.
 Being able to locate a grave or a cemetery depends on whether a volunteer has covered that specific area.

 Finding an Individual's Grave

-Open the website (www.findagrave.com) and look on the right-+hand column under the title "Find Graves."
-The first option, "Search 61 million grave records" provides the advanced search screen.
-Use this search when there is at least some information about the deceased person including given name and a year of birth or death.
-There also is the option to narrow the search with the country where the person is buried or the state where they are buried.
+Open the website (www.findagrave.com) and find the search box under the title, "Search Millions of Grave Records."
+Use this search when there is at least some information about the deceased person including given name and a year of birth or death, as well as the city in which their cemetery is located.
+There also is the "More search options" section, which narrows the search results even more.

 Enter just the last name in the advanced search screen in order to see if the target name was entered incorrectly or in a variant form.
 The site does not support wild card search characters like "?" for single letters or "*" for multiple letters.
 Enter the major variant spellings of the target surname to make sure that all possible entries are found.

 Enter a location in the country or U.S. state options of the advanced search if the initial search returns too many hits for practical searching.
 Using a location to narrow the options will give a more workable search and may turn up unexpected connections.

 Ignore the "Surname Search" at the bottom as it is designed for site indexing purposes and provides no results since a space is inserted between the first letter and second letter of a name.